Zoxcore/trifa_material/README.md

 https://github.com/floe/backscrub

 ## Add Acoustic Echo Cancellation (AEC) to your microphone input (Linux only!)
+Activate AEC on Linux with pulseaudio.<br>

-you need to have an audio in source already plugged in (like a headset with a microphone)
+You need to have an audio in source already plugged in (like a headset with a microphone)

 ```
 pactl unload-module module-echo-cancel